πŸ”‘ Obtaining Your Maps API Key(s)

 gcloud config set project my-project-name

-After that, look into the services api-keys create command.
-Right now it's only available in beta/alpha but it gets the job done:
+After that, look into the services api-keys create command, now available in stable release:

 --display-name="Frontend API key - Prod" \